Bronze Age: Metal use

 Bronze Age civilisations gained a technological advantage due to bronze's harder and more durable properties than other metals available at the time.
 While terrestrial iron is naturally abundant, the higher temperature required for smelting, 1250 C, in addition to the greater difficulty of working with it, placed it out of reach of common use until the end of the 2nd millennium BC.
 Tin's lower melting point of 232 C and copper's moderate melting point of 1085 C placed both these metals within the capabilities of Neolithic pottery kilns, which date to 6000 BC and were able to produce temperatures of at least 900 C.

-Diffusion of metallurgy in Europe and Asia Minor—the darkest areas are the oldest.

 The Bronze Age is characterised by the widespread use of bronze, though the introduction and development of bronze technology were not universally synchronous.
 Bronze was independently discovered in the Maykop culture of the North Caucasus as early as the mid-4th millennium BC, which makes them the producers of the oldest-known bronze.
 However, the Maykop culture only had arsenical bronze.
 Other regions developed bronze and its associated technology at different periods.
 Tin bronze technology requires systematic techniques: tin must be mined (mainly as the tin ore cassiterite) and smelted separately, then added to hot copper to make bronze alloy.
 The Bronze Age was a time of extensive use of metals and the development of trade networks.

 A 2013 report suggests that the earliest tin-alloy bronze was a foil dated to the mid-5th millennium BC from a Vinča culture site in Pločnik, Serbia, although this culture is not conventionally considered part of the Bronze Age; however, the dating of the foil has been disputed.